sparanoid/almace-scaffolding/README.md

 Media files are located in `./assets/` and grouped by different formats:

+- `./_js/`: JavaScript files, put all needed sctipts in this directoy will just work fine.
+All files in this directory will be automatically uglified and copied into `./js/`.
+I don't expect to have many scripts so no complex `vender`, `lib`, or other fancy structures used for this project.
 - `./_less/`: LESS stylesheets, the leading underscore makes sure this directory is excluded from Jekyll generated site.
 - `./css/`:  CSS and its sourcemap files generated from LESS, it's gitignored.
 - `./font/`: Web fonts
 - `./img/`: Image assets, images used by template, personally I don't recommend put post images here, use a CDN instead.
-- `./js/`: JavaScript files, put all needed sctipts in this directoy will just work fine.
-I don't expect to have many scripts so no complex `vender`, `lib`, or other fancy structures used for this project.
 - `./svg/`: The same as `./img/`.

 ## Avaiable Styles